geoah/arduino-server/README.md

 ## GETTING STARTED

-1. Run the server
++ Run the server

         java -jar server.jar 8080

-2. Run the client (simulates smartphone client) java -jar client.jar localhost 8080
++ Run the client (simulates smartphone client)

+        java -jar client.jar localhost 8080

-3. In this client: register new user and login with the same credentials register yourEmail yourPassword login yourEmail yourPassword
++ In this client: register new user and/or login with the same credentials

+        register your@email.com yourPassword
+        login your@email.com yourPassword

-4. Get the token for Arduino
++ Get the token for Arduino

-	gettoken 1
+        getToken 1

-	You will get smth. like this:
+   	You will get server response similar to this one:

     	00:05:18.086 INFO  - Sending : Message{messageId=30825, command=5, body='1'}
     	00:05:18.100 INFO  - Getting : Message{messageId=30825, command=5,body='33bcbe756b994a6768494d55d1543c74'}
-Where 33bcbe756b994a6768494d55d1543c74 is your token.
+Where `33bcbe756b994a6768494d55d1543c74` is your token.

-5. Start another client (simulates Arduino) and use received token to login java -jar client.jar localhost 8080 login 33bcbe756b994a6768494d55d1543c74
++ Start another client (simulates Arduino) and use received token to login

+    	java -jar client.jar localhost 8080
+    	login 33bcbe756b994a6768494d55d1543c74

 You can run as many clients as you want.

-6. Clients with same credentials and token will be grouped within one room/group.
-And can send messages to each other.
+Clients with same credentials and token are grouped within one chat room/group and can send messages to each other.
 All client commands are human-flriendly, so you don't have to remember codes.
 Examples:

+    	digitalWrite 1 1
+    	digitalRead 1
+    	analogWrite 1 1
-"digitalWrite 1 1"
+    	analogRead 1
-"digitalRead 1"
-"analogWrite 1 1"
+    	virtualWrite 1 1
-"analogRead 1"
-"virtualWrite 1 1"
+    	virtualRead 1
-"virtualRead 1"

 Registered users are stored locally in TMP dir of your system in file "user.db".
 So after restart you don't have to register again.